RokkoEffe/Creating-2D-3D-colliders-with-Scripting-Spark-AR/README.md

 #### Declare a new function for array collision check

 Let’s declare a new function called `checkArrayCollision3D()`.
-It will accept an entity and an array of other entities which we will be checking for collision with an entity.
-We will return an `Reactive.orList()`, which will contain collision checks of every pair of entity with other entities.
+It will accept an entity and an array of other entities which we will be checking for collision with an initial entity.
+We will return an `Reactive.orList()`, which will contain collision checks of every pair of initial entity with other entities.
 Copy this code below other functions in the script:

 ```javascript
 function checkArrayCollision3D(entityA, otherEntities) {